March for Australia: Sydney – Hyde Park

-An estimated 5000 people were at the anti-immigration rally in Sydney.
-Protesters rallied and gave speeches in Hyde Park before marching into the Sydney central business district along Margaret, York and Druitt streets before returning to Hyde Park.
-NSW Police said the group was well behaved, with no arrests being made and only one protester told being moved on after holding up the rally.
+An estimated 5,000 people attended the anti-immigration rally in Sydney.
+Protesters gathered and listened to speeches in Hyde Park before marching through the Sydney central business district along Margaret, York and Druitt streets, eventually returning to Hyde Park.
+NSW Police reported that the group was well behaved, with no arrests made and only one protester being asked to move on after temporarily holding up the rally.

 A counter-protest was held at Belmore Park, in which about 200 counter-protesters attended.
 NSW Greens senator Mehreen Faruqi was among the speakers at the counter-protest.

 Queensland

 Brisbane

 Several thousand attended the March for Australia rally in Brisbane.
 Among the speakers at the rally were One Nation senator Malcolm Roberts, Katter's Australian Party leader Robbie Katter, former Katter's Australian Party leader Bob Katter and former Liberal senator and People First Party leader Gerard Rennick.
-Queensland Police Service confirmed that three people have been arrested, one man was arrested during the rally and two women were arrested at the counter protest.
-The counter-protest had around 300 people according to police.
+The Queensland Police Service confirmed that three people were arrested—one man during the rally and two women at the counter-protest.
+According to police, the counter-protest drew around 300 people.

 Cairns – Fogarty Park

-According to the The Cairns Post, hundreds gathered for the march in Cairns.
+According to The Cairns Post, hundreds gathered for the march in Cairns.
 The march began at Fogarty Park on the Cairns Esplanade and continued into the city streets.